expra-frankfurt/wise25/lecture/content/writing.md

 <big>**Rule 5: Tell a complete story in the abstract**</big>

 The abstract is a short (usually 200-300 word) summary of your report.
-After the title (see rule 1), the abstract is the second thing your readers will read, and for many readers, it will be the only part of a paper they will ever read!
+After the title (see rule 1), the abstract is the second thing your readers will read, and for many readers it will be the only part of a paper they will ever read!
 It is therefore extremely important that it is clear, concise and convincing.
+Ideally, it should tell the complete story of your project while at the same time sparking your readers' interest and make them want to learn more.

-The Context-Content-Conclusion rule (and hourglass structure) also applies to the abstract:
+The context-content-conclusion rule and hourglass structure also apply to the abstract:

 **Context**:
 - Introduce the **broader field** (1-2 sentences)
 - Narrow down the context to the **specific open question** you want to answer (the “gap”; 1-2 sentences)
-- Justify **why this question matters** (relate back to broader context you started with; 1-2 sentences)
+- Justify **why this question matters** (relate back to broader context you started with; 1 sentence)

 **Content**:
 - Summarize the **method/experimental logic** you used to answer your question (“Here we…”; 1-2 sentences)
 - Present the **key results** (2-3 sentences)

 **Conclusion**:
-- Interpret the results and **answer the question** you posed in the beginning (1-3 sentences)
+- Interpret the results and **answer the question** you posed in the beginning (1-2 sentences)
 - Show the **consequences of your findings** (with respect to theories, future studies, etc.; 1-2 sentences)